YoNixNeXRo/C2Live/README.md

 > Note: number of history commits is normally equivalent of 1 day.
 So ingesting 10 history commits will ingest past 10 days datas.

-> Warning: At some point in time datas were not labeled the same, going to far away in the history will lead to duplicate and errors.
-Also ingesting history is taking more time (e.g: 1year could take as long as 1h40min).
+> Warning: At some point in time ,datas were not labeled the same, going to far away in the history can lead to duplicate or errors.
+Also ingesting history is taking more time.
+Ingesting datas up to 30 days takes around 2min.

 You can enjoy grafana dashboard on `http://localhost:3000/ `